AlbaXIII/sinking-ships/README.md

 ### **Unfixed Bugs**

-- On the whole the use of the board package was beneficial to this project, however I did experience a fair amount of graphical glitches whilst generating the game maps.
-This could be linked to the code being quite heavy on memory, especially in early development, but eased off after a while.
-However, time constraints mean I cannot completely 100% rule out the interation between the code & board being airtight.
+- On the whole the use of the board package was beneficial to this project, however I did experience a fair amount of graphical & population glitches whilst generating the game maps.
+This could be linked to the code being quite heavy on memory, especially in early development, but eased off after a period of work.
+However, time constraints mean I cannot completely guarantee the interation between the code & board being airtight.
 Re-running the application fixes the issues in all cases.

-- During the closing stages of development, I worked quite hard on condensing the code to avoid instances of repetition.
-However in doing so I encountered an issue with the dovetail between iterating the computers hit score and stopping the randrange function from repeatedly attacking the same coordinates and adding more "ghost" score to the total.
-Time ran out before I could satisfactorily rectify this, so the placeholder solution was to add a line of flavor text which 'skipped' the computer turn whilst leaving the score untouched.
+- During the closing stages of development, I worked quite hard on condensing the code to avoid instances of repetition, and the code being hard to read.
+However in doing so I encountered an issue with the interaction between the computers hit score and stopping the randrange function from repeatedly attacking the same coordinates, and adding more "ghost" score to the total.
+Time ran out before I could satisfactorily rectify this, so the placeholder solution used was to add a line of flavor text which 'skipped' the computer turn whilst leaving the score untouched.

         elif ((col, row)) in c_attempts:
             impact = 0